joshbrew/tinybuild/tinybuild/docs/esbuild.md

 ### Types Bundling

+Generate .d.ts files automatically, including from js files.
+The entry point should be a .ts (e.g. index.ts) file but that's it.

-You need a tsconfig in your project root for this to work, we edited the plugin to work with any js/jsx/ts/tsx entry points.
+You need a tsconfig in your project root for this to work, so tinybuild will create one for from a detailed template.
+We edited the plugin to work with any js/jsx/ts/tsx entry points.

 These function sort of like header files in strongly-typed C, which show you all of the functions/classes/variables/etc. and their expected input/output formats (including detailed formatting for objects or array types) in each respective script file.
 Nice for reference, VSCode otherwise does this on-the-fly even in .js files when working.